Rise Above the “You Can’t Do It” Chorus and Ignore That Woman

 There are people in this world that I try to avoid, who are judgmental and not open-minded, and they think they know everything better than any other person.

-Some of them our friends, some of them our neighbors, some of them our work colleagues, and sometimes even some of them our professors.
+Some of them are our friends, some of them are our neighbors, some of them are our work colleagues, and sometimes even some of them are our professors.

 And even some women we call “mentors” behave like this.